 Genoa is a somewhat small city located in the state of Illinois.
 With a population of 5,360 people and just one neighborhood, Genoa is the 327th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Genoa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Genoa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Genoa are a mix of both white- and blue-collar jobs.
 Overall, Genoa is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Genoa who work in office and administrative support (11.68%), sales jobs (10.21%), and healthcare (7.85%).

-Genoa is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Genoa does not have a public transit system used by locals to get to and from work.

 The per capita income in Genoa in 2022 was $36,267, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $145,068 for a family of four.
 However, Genoa contains both very wealthy and poor people as well.